sindujaramaraj/app-developer-copilot/README.md

 - Generate application architecture and component designs
 - Automatically generate TypeScript code for components
 - Handle project setup and dependency management
-- Uses expo-router for navigation and react-native-paper for theming
+- Uses expo-router for navigation and option to choose UI, storage and other libraries

 ## Requirements